Boutilier v. Immigration and Naturalization Service: Court of Appeals for the Second Circuit

 On June 2, 1966, Clive Boutilier's case was argued before the Court of Appeals for the Second Circuit before judges Leonard P. Moore, John Joseph Smith, and Irving Kaufman.
 Boutlier's argument in this case did not dispute his diagnosis as a homosexual.
 Rather, it contended that the term "psychopathic personality" cannot be held to include homosexuals.
 His case relied upon a recent case from the Ninth Circuit, Fleuti v.
 Rosenberg, 302 F.2d 652 (9th Cir.
 1962), where it was held that the term "psychopathic personality" was not precise enough to adequately warn a prospective immigrant that homosexual activity was proscribed, so it was thus void for vagueness.
 On July 8, 1966, the Appellate Court returned their decision that the deportation order was valid.

 The majority opinion, written by Kaufman, upheld the deportation order.
 In this opinion, Kaufman discussed the legislative history of the Immigration and Nationality Act of 1952 to support the government's claim that Congress had intended to consider homosexuals as excludable.
-In particular, he noted that some of the initial bills in Congress had specifically included language to exclude "aliens who are homosexuals or sex perverts" but that the language was eliminated after the PHS advised lawmakers that the "provision for the exclusion of aliens afflicted with psychopathic personality...is sufficiently broad to provide for the exclusion of homosexuals and sex perverts."
+In particular, he noted that some initial bills in Congress had specifically included language to exclude "aliens who are homosexuals or sex perverts" but that the language was eliminated after the PHS advised lawmakers that the "provision for the exclusion of aliens afflicted with psychopathic personality...is sufficiently broad to provide for the exclusion of homosexuals and sex perverts."
 He also rejected the applicability of Fleuti v.
 Rosenberg.
 In this case, the deportation order was primarily based upon Boutilier's behavior prior to entry into the United States, but in Fleuti, the proceedings were mostly focused on post-entry behavior.
 In his opinion, Kaufman rejected the idea that the void-for-vagueness doctrine applied as the exclusion criterion was not meant to regulate conduct by prospective immigrants, but rather, it was meant to exclude immigrants with certain characteristics.
 Therefore, it did not matter whether or not it was reasonable for Boutilier to understand that homosexual activities were grounds for denial of entry into the United States.
 However, he did concede that this doctrine may have been applicable in Fleuti because of that case's reliance on post-entry behavior.